goby-garden/goby-interface/notes.md

+#### <span class="date">4/27/2025</span>

+...on the other hand, if I ever port this so that you can access a project over a network connection, e.g. via an app, I don’t want to be in a situation where goby has to send a bunch of small requests to load anything.
+So here’s a potential balance to strike: the workspace request can fetch an array of its blocks and an array of item data for each of those blocks.
+Still TBD whether it also include class item data, or whether that would be a separate request.
+But possibly it could include the first page of a paginated item set for each class.

+#### <span class="date">4/26/2025</span>

+I’m leaning towards loading project data in a distributed way, on a component-level, rather than what I did in the initial implementation, i.e. load everything all at once and reload it all for every change.
+This will hopefully prevent overfetching data from the database, but it will require me to do some fine-tooth combing when it comes refreshing and propagating the latest data in the interface:

+- when a relation prop changes, any items in the targeted classes that changed will have to be re-fetched
+- I would ideally want to avoid re-fetching the same asset so that all edits are immediately reactive; e.g. if I have two views of the same class in the same workspace.
+So I would probably want to centrally record what I’ve fetched as a cache that I pull from and refresh as needed

 #### <span class="date">4/7/2025</span>

 I am feeling a little beleaguered after spending many hours this weekend trying to get the electron program to start,